angelafoua/blockingandEmbeddinginER/Papers/research_paper_draft.md

 # Recursive Locality-Sensitive Hashing with Word Signatures for Scalable Entity Resolution Blocking

+**Authors:** Lou Angela Foua
-**Authors:** [TODO: your name(s) and affiliations] **Keywords:** Entity Resolution, Blocking, Locality-Sensitive Hashing, MinHash, Record Linkage, Data Quality
+**Keywords:** Entity Resolution, Blocking, Locality-Sensitive Hashing, MinHash, Record Linkage, Data Quality, Distributed Systems

 ---

 ## Abstract

-Entity Resolution (ER) — identifying records that refer to the same real-world entity across noisy, schema-heterogeneous datasets — is fundamentally limited by the quadratic cost of all-pairs comparison.
-Blocking mitigates this cost by partitioning records into smaller candidate groups, but classical blocking schemes either over-merge (producing oversized blocks that re-introduce the quadratic problem) or over-split (missing true matches).
-We propose **Recursive LSH with Word Signatures**, a four-phase blocking pipeline that (i) cleans and *expands* tokens into data-quality variation classes, (ii) maps each variation class to a stable hash key, (iii) groups records by shared hash-key sets, and (iv) recursively refines oversized initial blocks by splitting on the most balanced *distinguishing* hash key.
-We evaluate on the `S12PX` benchmark of 6,000 noisy records and show that the pipeline produces [TODO: N] final blocks while achieving recall of [TODO: R%] at a candidate-pair budget two orders of magnitude smaller than the all-pairs baseline.
-The interactive visualization tooling we provide makes failure modes auditable and accelerates threshold tuning.
+Entity Resolution (ER) is the process of identifying records that refer to the same real-world.

+There are different world cases where the schema given to us may be untrustworthy, and where the alignment of the columns do not match the values in the cells.
+So, there is a need to be able to perform ER on dataset that display this kind of behavior with noisy, schema-heterogeneous data

+ER is fundamentally limited by the quadratic cost of all-pairs comparison.
+Blocking mitigates this cost by partitioning records into smaller candidate groups, but classical blocking schemes…[limitations of right now methods]

+We propose Recursive LSH with Word Signatures, a four-phase blocking pipeline that runs on a distributed systems using Spark:
+ (i) cleans and *expands* tokens into data-quality variation classes (ii) maps each variation class to a stable hash key, (iii) groups records by shared hash-key sets
+ (iv) recursively refines oversized initial blocks by splitting on the most balanced *distinguishing* hash key.

+We evaluate our novel pipeline on synthetic PII, and business registration and product datasets.

+We provided interactive visualization tooling to make failure modes auditable, accelerate threshold tuning, and show results of the performance of the pipeline.

 ---